Rune Pedersen (referee)

-Rune Pedersen (born May 19, 1963) is a former football referee, representing SK Sprint-Jeløy.
+Rune Pedersen (born 19 May 1963) is a former football referee, representing SK Sprint-Jeløy.
 He was regarded as the best match official in Norway during the 1990s, and won the Kniksen award for "Referee of the year" 10 times between 1990 and 2000.
-Only Roy Helge Olsen stood in the way of Pedersen winning the award 10 times in a row, with his win in 1993.
+In 1993 Roy Helge Olsen prevented Pedersen from 10 consecutive wins.

+In 1998, Pedersen became the first Norwegian referee to appear in the main tournament of the FIFA World Cup.
+He refereed the group stage match between Argentina and Jamaica, and the quarter-final between Croatia and Germany where he gave Christian Wörns a straight red card for a foul near the end of the first half.
 In the first leg of the 2000–01 UEFA Cup semi-finals between Alavés and Kaiserslautern, Pedersen awarded four penalties (three for Alavés and one for Kaiserslautern) as Alavés won 5–1.

-Rune Pedersen also won the Kniksen's honour award in 1998.
+Rune Pedersen also won the Kniksen's honorary award in 1998.
 After retiring Pedersen was the Head of Referees for the Football Association of Norway until 2014.